 If waterskiing doesn’t float your boat, then there are still plenty of high seas activities to be had.
 Book kayaking, stand up paddleboarding (SUP) or windsurfing adventures with Water Venture East Coast, where you’ll find lessons for all ages and skill levels.
 Psst, you can also sign the kids up for sailing lessons, too!

-5. Hit the playground at Marine Cove
+5. Hit the playground and free water play at Marine Cove & Coastal Playgrove

 National Parks has outdone itself with the enormous 3,500sqm children’s playground, with features suitable for ALL kiddos, regardless of age and abilities.
 Our kids literally stopped in their tracks with their mouths dropped open when they first caught sight of the endless array of slides, climbing structures and swings (yep: swings!), before running off to bounce around every last inch of the equipment.
 There’s a LOT to do here, folks!